Best Basement Flooring Options

 - While laminate can be installed and last a long time in spaces like kitchens and powder rooms, they’re not known to tolerate large standing pools of water.
-In that kind of situation, the water will seep into the seams between the boards, causing swelling.
+In those situations, like during a flood, the water will seep into the seams between the boards, causing the laminate to swell.

 Engineered hardwood gives you the warmth and beauty of real wood with the stability of laminate flooring.
 Unlike solid hardwood, engineered is dimensionally stable, thanks to the cross-hatched plywood base below the real wood veneer that helps maintain its shape when exposed to limited amounts of moisture.

-- As we just mentioned, it holds up to mild moisture which of course happens with changing temperatures of each season.
+- As we just mentioned, it holds up to mild moisture which of course happens in a basement with changing temperatures of each season.

 - It also has excellent sound absorption, which just adds another reason to why it’s a great basement floor option.